nocomplexity/SecurityArchitecture/05-introduction.rst

    solved.
 Since libraries are written on generic problem solving methods (note: the golden book is still not found) some precaution using patterns is very healthy!
--  Developing patterns (also in a collaborative way) for a reference architecture takes up a lot of precious time while the practical use (or reuse) in a solution architecture is always questionable.
+-  Developing usable patterns (also in a collaborative way) for a reference architecture takes up a lot of time while the practical use (or reuse) in a solution architecture is often limited.

 We hope good developed patterns for dealing with typical security and privacy problems will be developed in future.
 Also we hope these